The SCT® Trademark

 Individual Authorization for SCT Events

-If any unlicensed members believe that they can reliably make a Systems-Centered presentation or want to teach Systems-Centered methods in a workshop, they can contact Susan Gantt, Chair of SCTRI, and apply for a project license for a specific event.
-Applications consist of a description of the context, goal, design, and a sample of any handouts.
-Applicants also identify a licensed SCT Practitioner who has agreed to consult with them on the project.
+When any unlicensed members believe that they can reliably make a Systems-Centered presentation they can contact Susan Gantt, Chair of SCTRI, and apply for a Single Project License for Non-licensed Practitioners for the event.
+Before applying, applicants find a licensed SCT Practitioner to consult with them on their application.
+Applications need to include the name of your consultant, a description of the context, goal, a training or presentation design and a sample of any handouts, all of which have been agreed with your consultant.

 The License Agreement